riscv-zju/ZJU-logic-design/README.md

 ## How to Simulation
 Using chisel-test is not a good choice, I recommend you use [iverilog](https://command-not-found.com/iverilog), vivado and other EDA (e.g. synopsys vcs) to simulate your design.
-We will provide testbench in the future.
+You can use testbench in the slides.

 ## *In the End*